Kostr/UEFI-Lessons/Lessons/Lesson_65/README.md

 ```

 On load our form would look like this:

 ![Numeric1](Numeric1.png?raw=true "Numeric1")

 As you see by default the value is equal to 0 (because we use `ZeroMem(&EfiVarstore, sizeof(EfiVarstore))`).
 This means that the value is out of its constrain range (5..20).
 The point is that HII form can't control initial value.
 The maximum and minimal limitation only for the user input.

 If you try to enter value out of the range (for example `4`), form won't allow you:

 ![Numeric2](Numeric2.png?raw=true "Numeric2")

 Form engine even permit you from typing unallowed input.
-For example you type `3` as a first symbol, form engine wouldn't permit you to type any other `number` symbol, as any value would be out of the available range.
+For example if you type `3` as a first symbol, form engine wouldn't permit you to type any other number symbol, as any value would be out of the available range.

-But you can successfully enter and save (F10) value if it is in the allowed range.
+But you can successfully enter and save (`F10`) value if it is in the allowed range.

 ![Numeric3](Numeric3.png?raw=true "Numeric3")

 ![Numeric4](Numeric4.png?raw=true "Numeric4")

-With a help of `dmpstore` command you can verify that the value was set successfully:
+With a help of the `dmpstore` command you can verify that the value was set successfully.
+In our case the value is in the second byte of the storage (`0x0f = 15`):
 ```
 Shell> dmpstore -guid 531bc507-9191-4fa2-9446-b844e35dd12a Variable NV+BS '531BC507-9191-4FA2-9446-B844E35DD12A:FormData' DataSize = 0x02